amandardz/E-Commerce-Backend/README.md

 5. In the console, type the command <i> git clone </i> and paste the link to repository.
 6. Open repository in preferred coder editor.

-*Ensure the following packages are installed.
+*Ensure the following program/packages are installed.
 (To install packages, open the terminal in preferred coder editor and type npm install)*

+* Program:
+    - Insomnia

+* Packages:
     - nodemon (this is a developer dependency)
     - dotenv
     - express
     - mysql2
     - sequelize

 ## Usage
+To begin, as a developer, think about how the user will interact with the E-Commerce Backend to breakdown the steps to know which package dependencies to install and write the database and code necessary for it to perform its function.
+Below are the steps on how the user will interact with the E-Commerce Backend:
+1. User will enter credentials to .env file to be able to create/access database. *Be sure to erase EXAMPLE from the file name to be able to rename the file .env for it to function.*
+2. User will open the terminal and type *mysql -u root -p* to access sql and create the database.
+Once completed, user will exit sql in terminal by entering *\q*.
+3. User will type *npm run seed* in terminal to seed the data. *If unable to seed, be sure to be in the root folder in the terminal*
+4. User will type *npm run watch* to run server.
+5. User will open Insomnia.
+6. User will create a request collection.
+7. User will create new GET, PUT, POST, DELETE requests for products, categories, and tags to be able to view, create, update, and delete data from the database.

 Click the image below to watch a video demonstration:

 [![Video Demonstration](https://img.youtube.com/vi/KPVR40hKZPs/0.jpg)](https://youtu.be/KPVR40hKZPs)